A HariPo oneshot

 At the same time, the front door slammed shut.
 Rose and Scorpius exchanged looks.
 Ron was home.

-Scor winced as he and Rose left the living room and went out into the vestibule.
-Scor had entirely forgotten that he'd left his sweatshirt hung up inside the door.
+Scorpius winced as he and Rose left the living room and went out into the vestibule.
+Scorpius had entirely forgotten that he'd left his sweatshirt hung up inside the door after the unfortunate driving excursion.
 "Sir," he squeaked, embarrassed that his voice was betraying his fear.

 "You.
 Me.
 Outside."